ZLynch5123/TowTruckChallenge/README.md

 TowTruckChallenge is an interactive toy that lets you create vehicles, drive them around, and tow them.
 It's fun for all ages, for about two minutes.

+This code includes autocompleted text from the Copilot extension, because it is incredibly intrusive and I just gave up fighting it.

 #   Project Links

 The gitHub can be found at https://github.com/ZLynch5123/TowTruckChallenge